-My Alphaflow portfolio has a WAM (weighted average maturity) of 4.69 months and I am getting 8.39% and am well diversified.
-I feel comfortable in comparing Alphaflow to that of a short-term asset backed bond and 8.39% return is great income at the time of this article.
+My Alphaflow portfolio had a WAM (weighted average maturity) of 4.69 months; I was getting 8.39% and was well diversified.
+I felt comfortable comparing Alphaflow to a short-term asset-backed bond, and an 8.39% return is high income at the original writing of this article.

 - Direct Rents (properties I own and manage)